siglun/danish-sonnets/README.md

 I have detagged the poems with 14 lines and strophe structure 4 4 3 3,
 tokenized their texts and calculated the word frequencies.
-As a matter of fact, I've done that in two ways: The first being doing the classical tokenize and then pipe the stuff through
+As a matter of fact, I've done that in two ways:

+(i) The first being doing the classical tokenize and then pipe the stuff through

 ```
 sort | uniq -c | sort -n
 ```

 such that I get a list of the 4781 Danish words that are used in these sonnets.

-The second way is the same, but I do it twice, once foreach sonnet and then for the whole corpus.
+(ii) The second way is the same, but I do it twice, once for each sonnet and then for the whole corpus.

 That means that I get

 * one list of word frequencies and
 * a second list giving not of the number of occurences of each word, but the number of sonnets the word occurs in.